Sorangon/ShapeTracer/README.md

 ![Shape Tracer Path Component Image](./Documentation/img_shapeTracerComponentImage.PNG) ![Shape Tracer Path Scene](./Documentation/img_shapeTracerPathScene.PNG)

-The `Shape Tracer Path` take a `Shape Asset` as input and extrude it on a bezier curve.</br>If the input `Shape Asset` is empty, you can create a new one with the `Create` button.
+The `Shape Tracer Path` take a `Shape Asset` as input and extrude it on a bezier curve.
+If the input `Shape Asset` is empty, you can create a new one with the `Create` button.
 Also you can edit the current shape with the button `Edit`

 You can create a new `Shape Tracer Path` from GameObject/3D Objects/Shape Tracer Path